 As expected, rolling resistance is a bit higher than pure summer tires like the GP4000S II or Schwalbe One.
 For a pair of tires, cycling at a speed of 18 mph / 29 km/h, an extra 10 to 12 watts of power input is required to obtain the same speed.
 In return for this extra effort, you get a much stronger tire and increased grip in cold and wet conditions.
 When taking both into consideration, the Grand Prix 4 Season is a great tire.

-I would have given the Grand Prix 4 Season a 5-star rating if it would have had just a little lower rolling resistance.
+I would have given the Grand Prix 4 Season a 5-star rating if it had just a little lower rolling resistance.
 I was hoping it to come in closer to the 16 watts range.
 Still, it is a great tire with a high puncture resistance and low rolling resistance.
 I'm interested in your opinion about it's wet and cold weather qualities as well.
 Let me know in the comments.

 TEST VERDICT: Recommended